Top 13+ Famous Wonders Of India That You Must Visit [Updated 2024]

 4. Gateway of India

-This famous Indo-Saracen-style monument was built by British architect George Wittet in the year 1911.
-Gateway of India was completely made of concrete and yellow-colored basalt rock which attracts a large number of people.
+This famous Indo-Saracen-style monument was built by British architect George Wittet in 1911.
+Gateway of India was made entirely of concrete and yellow-colored basalt rock, attracting many people.

 This glorious architectural marvel adds glory to Mumbai city with its massive structure.
 You can be sure of having a good time when touring the Gateway of India.
-Most of that person who has stepped on this ground will tell you that it’s an amazing experience.
+Most people who have stepped on this ground will tell you it’s a fantastic experience.

 5. Khajuraho Temples

-Khajuraho’s group of temples are very famous for its architectural style and exotic sculptures.
-These temples are mainly dedicated to Jain and Hindu religions by the Rajput Chandela Dynasty.
+Khajuraho’s group of temples is very famous for its architectural style and exotic sculptures.
+These temples from the Rajput Chandela Dynasty are holy sites in Jain and Hindu religions.

-By visiting this wonderful monument, you can experience the skill of architects of the 10th century back time.
+By visiting this wonderful monument, you can experience the skills of architects of the 10th century.
 It will give you an exclusive opportunity to learn about the great wonders of India.

 Direction: Lucknow is the nearest airport to Khajuraho Temple.
-In Khajuraho, there is a single terminal airport that connects the Lucknow airport.
+In Khajuraho, a single terminal airport connects to Lucknow airport.
 Flights to Khajuraho are available from Lucknow, Delhi, and Varanasi.

 6. Qutub Minar